WebAssembly/component-model/design/mvp/CanonicalABI.md

 Next, the `copy` method of `{Readable,Writable}{Stream,Future}End` is called to perform the actual read/write.
-The `on_copy*` callbacks passed to `copy` bind and store a `stream_event` closure on the readable/writable end (via the inherited `Waitable.set_event`) which will be called right before the event is delivered to core wasm. `stream_event` first calls `reclaim_buffer` to regain ownership of `buffer` and prevent any further partial reads/writes.
+The `on_copy*` callbacks passed to `copy` bind and store a `stream_event` closure on the readable/writable end (via the inherited `Waitable.set_pending_event`) which will be called right before the event is delivered to core wasm. `stream_event` first calls `reclaim_buffer` to regain ownership of `buffer` and prevent any further partial reads/writes.
 Thus, up until event delivery, the other end of the stream is free to repeatedly read/write from/to `buffer`, ideally filling it up and minimizing context switches.
 Next, `copying` is cleared to reenable future `stream.{read,write}` calls.
 However, if the `CopyResult` is `DROPPED`, `done` is set to disallow all future use of this stream end.
 Lastly, `stream_event` packs the `CopyResult` and number of elements copied up until this point into a single `i32` payload for core wasm.
 ```python
   def stream_event(result, reclaim_buffer):
     reclaim_buffer()